ChameleonCloud/docs/source/getting-started/faq.rst

 My PI/Professor/Colleague already has a Chameleon Project.
 How do I get added as a user on the project?
 _______________________________________________________________________________________________________

 You will need to contact the project PI and request that they add you as a user.
 Provide the PI with your Chameleon username.
 The project PI should visit the `Chameleon Project Management page <https://www.chameleoncloud.org/user/projects>`_.
-From there, the PI may follow the instructions on how to :ref:`manage-users`.
+From there, the PI may follow the instructions on how to :ref:`manage users <manage-users>`.

 .. _what-are-sus: